©1994 by Chuck Braman

 There is, in fact, both a political and an economic explanation for the harmony among nations engendered by free enterprise and acknowledged by Marx.
 The political explanation is that, under Capitalism, both in regard to the interactions among private individuals and between private individuals and the government, the initiation of physical force is legally prohibited, which principle establishes that both individual people and individual nations, in seeking their individual ends, must deal with one another through strictly voluntary means.
 The economic principle which follows from this is that of free trade, any instance of which only takes place when both parties deem it to serve their individual self interest, i.e. when a mutual gain results.
 Under such a system, physical aggression is in principle abolished on a political level, and individual people and individual nations become economic allies who benefit from each other's existence—i.e., a harmony among people and among nations results.

 Marx, of course, regards cooperation among voluntary traders, when some of the traders in question are Capitalists trading money for labor, as "exploitation."
 How then, according to Marx, is such "exploitation" to be ended?
 As in most of Marx's positive assertions, the means to what he treats as a self-evidently noble end is left unidentified.
-(It is probably this technique of deliberately omitting from discussion the necessary means of implementing his ideas that underlies the common view that Marxism is a noble theory that has been misapplied in practice by corrupt leaders.)
+(It is probably this technique of deliberately omitting from discussion the necessary means of implementing his ideas that underlies the claim of apologists that Marxism is a noble theory that has been misapplied in practice by corrupt leaders.)
 In reality, however, the only way for a government to prohibit one producer of goods or services from trading with other producers is through the initiation (or the threat of the initiation) of physical force against the traders, a force which aims to rob a producer of his production in order to redistribute it to a non-producer, under the Marxist policy of "from each according to his ability to each according to his need."
 Such a policy, justified by the antecedent moral principle that seeking one's self-interest is inherently evil, establishes the principle that the initiation of physical force is a proper function of government in order to coerce naturally immoral, self-interested individuals into pursing moral, altruistic ends.
 It follows in the economic realm that individual people can no longer be allies, but must become antagonists, since the gain in property of one person must now represent the forcible loss of property of another.
 Politically, it logically must also follow that if the initiation of force by the government against Capitalistic "exploiters" is a proper policy on a national level, it must also be so on an international level.

 This, in fact, is the root the Russian enslavement of Eastern Europe, of the "cold war" between the Soviet Union and the United States, and of the many Communist sponsored third world "revolutions" which took place from the 1970s onward.
-Regarding the latter, historian Paul Johnson, in recalls that: "in December 1975, under Soviet naval escort, the first Cuban troops landed in Angola.
+Regarding the latter, historian Paul Johnson recalls that: "in December 1975, under Soviet naval escort, the first Cuban troops landed in Angola.
 In 1976 they moved into Abyssinia, now in the Soviet camp, and into Central and East Africa…by the end of the 1970s there were ten such African states, providing Soviet Russia, in varying degrees, with diplomatic and propaganda support, economic advantages and military bases."

 In summary, ideas determine history, not the other way around.
 True ideas have pro-life consequences, false ideas have anti-life consequences.
 Marxism, as presented in the Communist Manifesto, is not a noble theory that was misapplied in practice, but a vicious theory that, when applied, led to unparalleled human disaster.
-It is therefore imperative to human well being that the "humanitarians" in our humanities departments replace all vestiges of Marxist philosophy with philosophically true ideas and begin teaching them, so that philosophy can lead us to a second Renaissance, rather than the new dark ages which is the end of the Marxist road.
+It is therefore imperative to human well-being that the "humanitarians" in our humanities departments replace all vestiges of Marxist philosophy with philosophically true ideas and begin teaching them, so that philosophy can lead us to a second Renaissance, rather than the new dark ages which is the end of the Marxist road.
 Those ideas are, above all, the ideas of Aristotle, John Locke and Ayn Rand.